i05nagai/memorandum/language/english_speaking.md

 * influence
     * You're a bad influence on her
 * put
+    * put an end to
+        * to make sth stop happening or existing
+        * How can we put an end to the fighting?
     * put out
         * (esp. of a woman) to agree to have sex
         * I wasn't going to put out just because he'd pay for dinner